-- .1 Both confirmed asbestos and presumed asbestos have been identified at the DBPS/DCFF, Hurst RPS, MacLean RPS, McPhillips RPS, and SLAIF which will or may be affected by the Work.
-Refer to the following HMIS reports for further details: - .1 DBPS\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .2 Hurst RPS\2020 05 22\HMIS Confirmed Asbestos and Presumed Asbestos Report - .3 MacLean RPS\2019 10 28\HMIS Confirmed Asbestos and Presumed Asbestos Report - .4 McPhillips RPS\2020 06 30\HMIS Confirmed Asbestos and Presumed Asbestos Report - .5 SLAIF Forman's Residence\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .6 SLAIF Lakeview Residence\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .7 SLAIF Residence\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .8 SLAIF Staffhouse\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .9 SLAIF Storage Shed\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .2 The presumed ACMs detailed in the Appendix J Asbestos Reports shall be assumed to be ACM. - .3 The Contractor is responsible for the removal and disposal of all confirmed ACMs and presumed ACMs affected by the Work. - .4 Where penetrations through confirmed or presumed ACMs are required, the Contractor shall conduct the Work in accordance with this section. - .5 The Contractor shall put in place a removal / disposal work plan and shall remove all confirmed and presumed ACMs to perform the Work as indicated in the Contract Documents which impact the Contractors activities, in a safe manner, as part of the required Work. - .6 Provide training for all workers, including but not limited to: - .1 Asbestos Supervisor. - .2 Asbestos Workers. - .3 Asbestos Visitors.
+- .1 Both confirmed asbestos and presumed asbestos have been identified at the MacLean RPS which will or may be affected by the Work.
+Refer to Appendix D Asbestos Reports for the following HMIS reports for further details: - .1 MacLean RPS\2019 10 28\HMIS Confirmed Asbestos and Presumed Asbestos Report - .2 The Contractor is responsible for the removal and disposal of all confirmed ACMs and presumed ACMs affected by the Work. - .3 Where penetrations through confirmed or presumed ACMs are required, the Contractor shall conduct the Work in accordance with this section. - .4 The Contractor shall put in place a removal / disposal work plan and shall remove all confirmed and presumed ACMs to perform the Work as indicated in the Contract Documents which impact the Contractors activities, in a safe manner, as part of the required Work. - .5 Provide training for all workers, including but not limited to: - .1 Asbestos Supervisor. - .2 Asbestos Workers. - .3 Asbestos Visitors. - .6 Comply with requirements of this section when performing the following Work: - .1 Removing all or part of a false ceiling to obtain access to a Work area, if ACM is likely lying on the surface of the false ceiling. - .2 Removing more than 7.5 square metres of asbestos-containing suspended ceiling tiles, as indicated. - .3 Removal or disturbance of one square metre or less of friable ACM during the repair, alteration, maintenance, or demolition of all or part of machinery or equipment, or of a building. - .4 Enclosure of friable ACM. - .5 Removing Non-Friable ACMs by breaking, cutting, drilling, abrading, grounding, sanding, or vibrating if: - .1 The material is not wetted to control the spread of dust or fibres; and, - .2 The Work is done only by means of non-powered hand-held tools. - .6 Removing Non-Friable ACMs by breaking, cutting, drilling, abrading, grounding, sanding, or vibrating if the Work is done by means of power tools that are attached to dust-collecting devices equipped with HEPA filters. - .7 Removing more than one square metre of drywall in which joint-filling compounds that are ACMs have been used.

-- .7 Comply with requirements of this section when performing the following Work: - .1 Removing all or part of a false ceiling to obtain access to a Work area, if ACM is likely lying on the surface of the false ceiling. - .2 Removing more than 7.5 square metres of asbestos-containing suspended ceiling tiles, as indicated. - .3 Removal or disturbance of one square metre or less of friable ACM during the repair, alteration, maintenance, or demolition of all or part of machinery or equipment, or of a building. - .4 Enclosure of friable ACM. - .5 Removing Non-Friable ACMs by breaking, cutting, drilling, abrading, grounding, sanding, or vibrating if: - .1 The material is not wetted to control the spread of dust or fibres; and, - .2 The Work is done only by means of non-powered hand-held tools. - .6 Removing Non-Friable ACMs by breaking, cutting, drilling, abrading, grounding, sanding, or vibrating if the Work is done by means of power tools that are attached to dust-collecting devices equipped with HEPA filters. - .7 Removing more than one square metre of drywall in which joint-filling compounds that are ACMs have been used. - .8 Removing of ACM from a pipe, duct, or similar structure using a Glove Bag. - .9 Removing filters used in an air handling unit in a building that has sprayed-on asbestos-containing fireproofing. - .8 The Contractor shall ensure that Work does not impede the ongoing operations of the facility.
+- .8 Removing of ACM from a pipe, duct, or similar structure using a Glove Bag. - .9 Removing filters used in an air handling unit in a building that has sprayed-on asbestos-containing fireproofing. - .7 The Contractor shall ensure that Work does not impede the ongoing operations of the facility.
 The facility will continue to be operated by City staff.